Mamluk architecture: Ottoman period

 In 1517 the Ottoman conquest of Egypt formally brought Mamluk rule to an end, although Mamluks themselves continued to play a prominent role in local politics.
 In architecture, some new structures were subsequently built in the classical Ottoman architectural style.
 The Sulayman Pasha Mosque from 1528 is an example of this.
 However, many new buildings were still built in the Mamluk style up until the 18th century (e.g. the Sabil-Kuttab of Abd ar-Rahman Katkhuda), albeit with some elements borrowed from Ottoman architecture, and, conversely, new buildings constructed with an overall Ottoman form often borrowed details from Mamluk architecture (e.g. the Sinan Pasha Mosque).
 Some building types from the late Mamluk period, such as sabil-kuttabs (a combination of sabil and kuttab) and multi-storied caravanserais (wikalas or khans), actually grew in number during the Ottoman period.
-Changes in the Ottoman architecture in Egypt include the introduction of pencil-shaped minarets from the Ottomans and domed mosques which gained dominance over the hypostyle mosques of the Mamluk period.
+General changes to the local architectural style of this period include the introduction of pencil-shaped minarets from the Ottomans and the designing of mosques with large central domes, which gained dominance over the more traditional hypostyle mosques of the Mamluk period.